tacman/msgphp/docs/ddd/identifiers.md

 ### `equals(DomainIdInterface $id): bool`

-Tells if an identifier equals another identifier.
+Tells if an identifier strictly equals another identifier.

 ---

 ### `toString(): string` / `__toString(): string`

 Returns the identifier its primitive string value.
-If the identifier is empty (see `isEmpty()`) an empty string (`""`) should be returned.
+If the identifier is empty (see `isEmpty()`) an empty string should be returned.

 ## Implementations

 ### `MsgPhp\Domain\DomainId`

 A first class citizen domain identifier.
-It leverages `string|null` as underlying data type.

 - `__construct(string $id = null)`
     - `$id`: The primitive identifier value.
 In case of `null` an empty identifier is implied.